puglisac/biztime/readme.md

  Updates an invoice.

- Needs to be passed in a JSON body of {amt}
+ Needs to be passed in a JSON body of {amt, paid}

  Returns:
  {invoice: {id, comp_code, amt, paid, add_date, paid_date}}